dblock/code.dblock.org/press/index.md

 ### [The Verge: The Swift effect: Apple's new programming language means way more iPhone developers and apps](https://www.theverge.com/apple/2014/6/2/5773928/apple-swift-programming-developers-objective-c)

 > Swift seems like it finally gives the developers in the iOS world the ability to do the things you have been able to do in the scripting world but without the penalties," says Daniel Doubrovkine, the head of engineering at Artsy.
-"That’s if it delivers on its promises, and others have promised and failed.
+"That's if it delivers on its promises, and others have promised and failed.
 But the fact that Apple is behind it gives me a lot of hope its the real deal."techc

 ## 2013

 ### [New York Times: New Cornell Technology School Tightly Bound to Business](https://www.nytimes.com/2013/01/22/nyregion/cornell-nyc-tech-will-foster-commerce-amid-education.html)

-> "By the time they’re graduating and they’re looking for a full-time job, it’s too late to get the best ones," said Daniel Doubrovkine, Artsy’s head of engineering.
-"We want to reach the best ones very early, and we want them to experience the real world of a technology company while they’re still in school."
+> "By the time they're graduating and they're looking for a full-time job, it's too late to get the best ones," said Daniel Doubrovkine, Artsy's head of engineering.
+"We want to reach the best ones very early, and we want them to experience the real world of a technology company while they're still in school."

 ## 2012

 ### [New York Times: Online, a Genome Project for the World of Art](https://www.nytimes.com/2012/10/09/arts/design/artsy-is-mapping-the-world-of-art-on-the-web.html)

 > The technical complexity is outweighed by the curatorial challenges.
 "We learned that the data matters much more than the math," said Daniel Doubrovkine, 35, who is in charge of engineering at Art.sy.
-"How are you going to pick something that shows ‘warmth’ with a machine?
-We’re not."
+"How are you going to pick something that shows ‘warmth' with a machine?
+We're not."

 ### [Harvard Business Review: Smart Social Media Helps Jobs Find You](https://hbr.org/2012/03/smart-social-media-helps-jobs)

-> By displaying strong Internet portfolios of their work, it’s easier for the best talent to get hired, simply by waiting to see who emails or phones.
+> By displaying strong Internet portfolios of their work, it's easier for the best talent to get hired, simply by waiting to see who emails or phones.
 Last July, software engineer Daniel Doubrovkine of Art.sy urged job seekers to display their coding skills on Github, a repository of open-source software projects.
 His post, "Github is Your New Resume," attracted 50,000 visitors.

 ### [New York Times: Open Source Science Fair](https://open.blogs.nytimes.com/2012/11/21/open-source-science-fair-exhibitor-experiences)